The Wheel Deal: Tips For Flying With A Disability

 floating

-I knew all the ins and outs of flying with a physical disability, but it hadnā€™t occurred to me that others did not.
+I knew the ins and outs of flying with a disability, but I hadn’t realized how unfamiliar others might be with the process.

 luggage

-Katie demonstrating how to use a carabiner to tow your luggage
+Katie demonstrating how to use a carabiner to tow your luggage.

 Luggage